Fitbit Versa 3

 |Active Zone Minutes

 Battery life and charging are also better on the Fitbit Versa 3.
 You get an extra day of battery life for a total of six days with typical use.
 When you need to charge your watch in a hurry, the new fast-charging feature provides you with a full day of battery life after being on the charger for only 12 minutes.

 Another selling point for the Versa 3 is the improved heart-rate monitoring with PurePulse 2.0 technology.
 The company states that this feature is designed to deliver the most advanced heart rate technology yet.
 You'll also receive high and low heart rate notifications thanks to this perk.
-Active Zone Minutes are also present, which was a new feature that rolled out with the Fitbit Charge 4 release.
+Active Zone Minutes are also present, a new feature that rolled out with the Fitbit Charge 4 release.
 It alerts you with a buzz to let you know when you've achieved your personalized target heart rate zone during an activity.

 The Fitbit Versa 2 is efficient at handling the basics

 If you're familiar with the Fitbit Versa 2, you know it boasts a sleek and unique squircle design.
 Just like its successor, this smartwatch has a stunning AMOLED display that's easy to navigate.
 It also comes in a 40mm aluminum case available in Carbon, Mist Grey, and Copper Rose.
 Keep in mind that the Fitbit Versa 2 bands work on the company's old system, which are the same bands used on all previous Versa models.
 The Fitbit Versa 2 offers up to five days of battery life.

 Those who want basic and seamless health/activity tracking will likely appreciate the overall ease of use that comes with the Fitbit Versa 2.
 You'll have goal-based exercise modes, automatic workout detection, on-screen workouts, heart-rate tracking, sleep monitoring, and female health tracking.
-Perhaps one of the biggest differences between the Fitbit Versa 3 and Fitbit Versa 2 is GPS.
+Perhaps one of the biggest differences between the Fitbit Versa 3 and the Fitbit Versa 2 is GPS.
 It's not quite as convenient as you'll need to have your phone to utilize connected GPS here.